brson/hackmd-collab/compile-time-1.md

 I apologize to any person or project I didn't credit.

 ## In the next episode of Rust Compile-time Adventures in TiKV

-Things are looking dire for Rust developers' productivity, and TiKV hackers are grumbling during their frequent coffee breaks!
-Can Rust succeed?
-Can Rust compile TiKV fast enough to prevent PingCAP's product managers from &nbsp; (╯°□°）╯︵&nbsp;┻━┻ &nbsp; and rewriting the entire thing in C++ or Go or Pony?
+So Rust dug itself deep into a corner over the years and will probably be digging itself back out until the end of time (or the end of Rust &mdash; same thing, really).
+Can Rust compile-time be saved from its own run-time success?
+Will TiKV ever build fast enough to satisfy my managers?

-In the next entry of this series we'll talk about the nuances of the many Rust compile time use cases, which aspects of Rust affect which use cases, how users percieve and are affected by Rust compile time, and all the ideas the TiKV team came up with to free ourselves from this Rusting, suffering life.
+In the next episode, we'll deep-dive into the specifics of Rust's language design that cause it to compile so slow.

 Stay Rusty, friends.

 ## Thanks

-This post has been in draft for a long time, and has benefited from the input and review of several people.
+This work has benefited from the input and review of several people.
 Thanks especially to Calvin Weng for the reviews.
 Thanks to Niko Matsakis for advice about Rust's compile time behavior.
 Thanks to Graydon Hoare for recollections about Rust's design.
-Thanks to others for their patience about my extreme procrastination.
+Thanks to others for their patience.